-The previous step was enabling or refreshing your API secret.
-If you don't have your API secret, please read the following article: Get or refresh your API credentials through the Control Panel.
+In order yo use this developer portal you need to enter your API secret.
+If you don't have an API secret or you don't understand what this means, please read the following article: Get or refresh your API credentials through the Admin Panel.

-After entering the API key and secret, all the available entities will be displayed.
-Each entity includes a set of API endpoints that are possible to call.
-In our case, we choose to perform operations on users and we click on "users : Retrieve all end-users' profiles and details" to expand this tab.
+In our case, we choose to perform operations on users and we click on "Users : Retrieve all end-user's profiles and details" to expand this section.

-Then endpoints appear.
-By clicking on the method used ("GET", in our case) for the endpoint chosen, we can see more information on that, such as implementation notes, response content type ("application/json" in all current cases), parameters and response messages.
+Then we can see more information on that, such as the HTTP method (in this case "GET"), some short implementation notes, the response content type ("application/json" in all current cases), the parameters and the response messages.

-In this example we choose the "/users" endpoint and click on the corresponding "GET" label.
+In this example, we are choosing the "/users" endpoint and click on the corresponding "GET" label.

 In the parameters list, required fields are filled with default values.
 By clicking on the Try it out! button, you can get the API callback for the selected values (deleted, limit, offset).